gramster/gramw.github.io/posts/sudoku.md

 Because solving Sudoku is indeed trivial.
 There is nothing to it.
 All you need is a very simple backtracking search.
 I wrote the solver below originally more than 10 years ago in Javascript and it was used as a generator running on extremely low-powered Microsoft SPOT smart watches.
 For fun I dug it out, turned it into Python, and tested it on ["the world's hardest Sudoku puzzle"](https://www.kristanix.com/sudokuepic/worlds-hardest-sudoku.php).
 How fast can you blink?

-But still some people [make a big deal out of it all](https://gigaom.com/2012/10/12/meet-the-algorithm-thats-way-better-than-you-at-sudoku/).
-Maybe I can get another Ph.D. for this?
+But still some people [make a big deal out of it all](https://gigaom.com/2012/10/12/meet-the-algorithm-thats-way-better-than-you-at-sudoku/)...

     rows = [0xffff] * 9
     cols = [0xffff] * 9